utdata/rwdir/docs/09-factors.md

 ## Factors recap

-Factors in R allow us to apply "levels" to sort categorical data in a data frame.
+Factors in R allow us to apply "levels" to sort categorical data into a logical order beyond alphabetical.

-If you are building a graphic that uses a categorical column as one of your aesthetics, then you might need to reorder the factor levels using `fct_reorder()` It's easiest to do that using dplyr's `mutate()` function on your data frame before you plot.
+If you are building a graphic that uses a categorical column as one of your aesthetics, then you might need to reorder the factor  using `fct_reorder()` or one of the other functions.
+It's easiest to do that using dplyr's `mutate()` function on your data frame before you plot.

 ## Practice: Make an ice cream chart